denisw160/CoffeeMonitor/README.md

 - [CoffeeService][4]: a Spring Boot application (Java) that receives messages from the MQTT Broker and stores them in a MongoDB.
 The application also provides a REST API to retrieve the data from the MongoDB.
 - [CoffeeApp][5]: An angular application that retrieves and displays the data via the REST service.

+Optional you can use a ESP8266 as CoffeeSensor.
+You found the source and the wiring diagram in [CoffeeSensor_ESP][6].

 ### The prerequisites

 The following software components are required on the Raspberry: